 This is a bachelor-completer program.
 Students entering this program must provide evidence of having a conferred associate's degree, or at least 90 quarter or 60 semester credits of college-level coursework with a grade of C or higher in each course that will be transferred from an accredited institution as recognized by the U.S. Department of Education in one of the programs listed below to gain acceptance to the program.
-Students seeking consideration of credit for work or professional experience must go through the Prior Learning Assessment (PLA) process as established through the Council for Adult Experiential Learning (CAEL).
 Acceptable associate's degree programs are:

 - Information Technology

 - · Information Technology Management

-- Information Systems
+- · Information Systems

 - Information Systems Management

-- Computer Information Systems
+- $\bullet \ \ {\tt Computer Information Systems}$

-- · Computer Information Technology
+- Computer Information Technology

 - Management of Information Systems